 - Google Document of Resources to aid Anti-Racism (in the UK especially) including petitions, organisations, books etc.

 - The BACP have collated a list of resources (videos, articles and guidance documents) on Working with Race & Diversity.
-The CPD hub videos included are free to access for BACP members until 30th June; articles and guidance documents will remain free to access.
+Some of these are accessible for anyone while others require a BACP login.

 - Psychotherapists and Counsellors for Social Responsibility’s list of Resources for Examining Whiteness and Racism are available for free on an ongoing basis.

 - A comprehensive list of anti-racism resources (books, film, podcasts etc) collated by Shaa Wasmund.